x37v/bela_modular/README.md

 # bela_modular

-A modular level interface for the bela beagle bone black cape
+A modular level interface for the bela beagle bone black cape, kicad projects.

 [bela](http://bela.io/) is a cape for the beagle bone black